 On the other hand, a speedy exit may be in order.
 This may be due to death, disability or the seller taking on a new position.
 This is a great time to mention that it’s a good idea to keep up your due diligence in knowing exactly where your law practice stands in terms of clients and finances.

-Notice to Clients
+How to Notify Clients

-In addition to the points already made in the Ethics portion on Rule 1.17, it’s ideal the buyer is introduced to his or her new clients, that something is mentioned about his qualifications, and a recommendation by the seller be made.
+In addition to the points already made in the Ethics portion on Rule 1.17, it’s ideal the buyer is introduced to his or her new clients, that something is mentioned about their qualifications, and a recommendation by the seller be made.